Sunday 19 August

 How can I help my child get the most out of Open Day?

-We’ll have more than 550 activities going on across our campuses, so encouraging your child to plan ahead with the online planner is recommended.
+We’ll have lots of activities going on across our campus, so encouraging your child to plan ahead with the online planner is a good idea.

 Should I come?